jane-russ/MADT8101/2.Basic Customer Analytics & Single Customer View/README.md

 # Customer Segmentation
 [![](https://img.shields.io/badge/-K--Means-blue)](#) [![](https://img.shields.io/badge/-DAX-blue)](#) [![](https://img.shields.io/badge/-Python-blue)](#) [![](https://img.shields.io/badge/-Google--Colab-blue)](#) [![](https://img.shields.io/badge/-Power--BI-blue)](#) [![](https://img.shields.io/badge/-Dashboard-blue)](#)

-The diagram below describes how this project was implemented.

 ## 1) Import Dataset
 The given Supermarket dataset contains 956K rows of sales transactions at sales-item level.
 The data include historical data from year 2006 to 2008.
 We initially explore the data and found that members contributes to 85% of total sales.
 Hence, we want to segment customers into groups so that the supermarket have behaviour insights and able to customize the approach for each segment.